BattlefieldDad/Battlefield-6-Portal---Domination-Template/README.md

+NOTE - This is a work in progress project.
+You may use the code here in your own projects but please credit Battlefield Dad in your project.
+Thanks!

 # Battlefield 6 Domination Game Mode Template

 A comprehensive domination-style game mode for Portal SDK with real-time scoring, player statistics tracking, and custom UI elements.